The 17 Best Gambling Books Money Can Buy in 2019

 By Al Alvarez

-Stories in this vivid depiction of the Las Vegas poker tables wind around over ambitious players who are ready to bet a whole suitcase of cash on a single roll of the dice, on the bad losers who never learn, and on those who just won’t accept that luck is not something they can get on their side.
+The stories in this vivid depiction of the Las Vegas Casinos wind around over-ambitious players who are ready to bet suitcases full of cash on a single roll of the dice, serial losers who never learn from their mistakes, and dreamers who keep chasing luck.

 The Smart Money